 *Indication of the un-pruned height of this cherry tree variety on different rootstocks in 10 years.
 Variations will occur due to position, pruning etc.

-Sunburst Cherry trees should be spaced according to their rootstock, for example a Colt (semi-vigorous) rootstock will require approx. 4 metres between trees, whereas a Gisela 5 (dwarf) rootstock will require approx. 3 metres between trees.
-Our pot grown cherry trees can be planted at any time of the year, whereas bare root cherry trees need to be planted between November and March.
+Our pot grown Sunburst Cherry trees can be planted at any time of year, whereas bare root cherry trees can only be planted November - March.
+Sunburst should be planted in full sun and spaced according to its rootstock, for example a Colt (semi-vigorous) rootstock will require approx. 4 metres between trees, whereas a Gisela 5 (dwarf) rootstock will require approx. 3 metres between trees.

 When planting, remove weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2-3x as wide.
 To help fruit trees establish more effectively, sprinkle rootgrow in the hole.